 A coherent policy agenda - a solution from this month?

-by Manthri.lk - Web Team posted about 4 years ago in ஆய்வறிக்கை
+by Manthri.lk - Web Team posted over 5 years ago in ஆய்வறிக்கை

 By Asoka Obeyesekere

 Sri Lanka has recently become eligible for membership to the Open Government Partnership (OGP), an international initiative committed to making government more “open, effective and accountable”.
 Such buzzwords have left many jaded in the past, so for Sri Lanka three key questions arise: Q1.
 What does OGP membership entail?
 Q2.
 Will it actually have an impact on Sri Lankan governance?
 Q3.
 Is the Sri Lankan government ready?